rewindbitcoin/app/expo.md

 Then build and run it on a simulator as usual: npx expo run:ios --device "iPhone 16 Pro"

+Then open it on a simulator running version of iOS 17 (not 18 because there are rendering artifacts).
+For example iphone 15 on ios 17 is fine.
+It's been fixed for ios > 17?
+See: https://github.com/KaneCheshire/ShowTime/issues/63#issuecomment-2571424733

 VERY IMPORTANT!
 When done, remember to remove the compiled project when releasing a new production version or all the users will get the tap feedback thing in production: